elbarea/hello-world/README.md

 # hello-world
-empezando a probar git
+empezando a probar git \n
-trying to get some spont on life
+trying to get some spot on life